afpineda/OpenSourceSimWheelESP32/doc/hardware/InputHW_en.md

 We could alleviate the situation by instructing the firmware to report a button press only if there is a change in the position of the rotary switch.
 However, the simulator will never know what such position is at first.

+Absolute rotary switches are *not* supported by this project.

 ## Rotary Potentiometers

 They are similar in shape to rotary encoders and absolute rotary switches, but they are a completely different thing: